abhidiwakar/corona_tracker_flutter/README.md

 4. Don't forget to give a star to this repository :)

+5. Ask your questions from me on Instagram.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.